vcidst/minimal-mistakes/_posts/2018-06-25-jabberwocky-translation-hindi-annotated.md

 This is a translation of Lewis Carroll's poem Jabberwocky.
 This particular version was cleaned up for PG-13 consumption (doesn't change much, only took one word out).
 This is annotated, hover over words for their root words or meaning.

+One fine evening I was browsing /r/linguistics and came across [a question about how sounds and nonsense words are translated between languages](https://www.reddit.com/r/linguistics/comments/8h40ld/how_can_one_translate_sound_between_languages_for/).
+This thread was incredibly helpful and a great impetus for this translation.

 Jabberwocky is a poem by Lewis Carroll.
 It has a great toneful and rhythmic structure but with words that are entirely made up.
 Hindi is a phonetically beautiful language and something like Jabberwocky which plays a lot with portmanteaus and nonsense words was a fun exercise to translate in this language.

 # बकरसुरी
 अनुवादक, अर्जिता मितल और शैलेन्द्र पालीवाल